panzerdp/dmitripavlutin.com/content/posts/046-function-parameters/index.md

 sum(1, 2);   // => 3
 ```

+The 3 functions above were called with the same number of arguments as the number of parameters.

-In JavaScript, you can call a function with fewer arguments than the number of parameters.
-JavaScript does not generate any errors or warnings in such a case.
+But you can call a function with fewer arguments than the number of parameters.
+JavaScript does not generate any errors in such a case.

 However, the parameters that have no argument on invocation are initialized with `undefined` value.

-For example, let's call the function `sum()`, that has 2 parameters, with just one argument:
+For example, let's call the function `sum()` (which has 2 parameters) with just one argument:

 ```javascript{2}
 function sum(param1, param2) {